sparkflows/sparkflows-docs/docs/tutorials/machine-learning/clustering-houses.rst

 Prediction
 -----------

-It Predict features updated using Predict Node.
+It predicts features updated using Predict Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^